infinity-iiserm/database/README.md

 ## Volunteers

-[Volunteers](volunteers.tsv) for each event are listed in the order of their registration number.
+All [volunteers](volunteers.tsv) are listed in the order of their registration number.